 San José is the capital of the Republic of Costa Rica and the head of the province of the same name.
-Located in the center of the country, specifically on the inner volcanic plateau called Central Valley, San José is the most important political, economic and social center of the Costa Rican territory, as well as the main node for transportation and telecommunications.
+Located in the center of the country.
+Specifically on the inner volcanic plateau called Central Valley.
+San José is the most important political, economic and social center of the Costa Rican territory.
+It is also famous as the main node for transportation and telecommunications.

 Culturally it can be considered almost in its totality with a European influence that conferred to it the Spanish and Italian immigration from discovery on the part of Cristobal Columbus, an influence that also Creoles imported from France and Belgium, where generally it studied the privileged class of the country in the XIX and early XX century.

 San José, cosmopolitan capital of Costa Rica, where you can enjoy a wide range of recreational and cultural activities.
 What to do and what to see in San José?
 I’ll tell you then!

 Leading the list of the best tourist attractions in San José is the National Theater.
 It is a superb building of neoclassical architecture built between 1891 and 1897.
 Decorated with careful baroque details and elegant marbles brought from the Italian city of Carraca.

 Guided tours of the theater allow you to explore its magnificent interior spaces, where a rare luxury is present for the time when it came in existence.
 In addition to its exquisite architecture, this theater as a billboard of events of the first level.
 This includes functions of the National Symphony Orchestra and productions of internationally renowned composers.

 located is the old military facilities of Cuarta Bellavista, it is one of the main exhibition spaces in Costa Rica.
 With valuable collections that showcase important historical episodes of the country, with special emphasis on pre-Columbian times and colonial times.